sonbk21/JourneyDEV/README.md

 # JourneyDEV
-New or modded files for my server development project.
+Based on OdinMS/MoopleDEV.
+This repo contains new or modded files for my server project.